simplonco/renault-digital-2020/exercices/dubreuia-cars/README.md

     - Add the spring-boot-starter-data-jpa jar to the build file
     - Create the application.yml file for Spring
     - Convert the `Car` class to an `Entity`
-    - Create the `CarsRepository` class
+    - Add content to the `CarsRepository` class
     - Modify the `CarsServlet` class to use the new `CarsRepository`

 Bonus (CMS):